Summary

 It is an excellent approach owing to its rigor to ensure security in critical applications.
 Embedded testing should be carried out carefully before granting certification.

-Embedded Testing: How it is performed
+Embedded Testing: How It Is Performed

 In Embedded Testing, the software is provided with some inputs and a piece of the software is executed.
 Then the state of the software is observed and checked if the output matches the expected outcome, and conforms to the business requirements and if there are no crashes of the system.